jeya-maria-jose/KiU-Net-pytorch/README.md

 2) RITE Dataset - <a href="https://medicine.uiowa.edu/eye/rite-dataset"> Link </a>
 3) BraTS Dataset - <a href="https://www.med.upenn.edu/cbica/brats2020/data.html"> Link </a>
 4) LiTS Dataset - <a href="https://competitions.codalab.org/competitions/17094"> Link </a>
+5) Brain Anatomy US dataset introduced in the paper will be made public in the future.

 # Using the Code for your dataset